School:Nursing and Midwifery

 Areas of Expertise: Nursing and midwifery

-Louise is an experienced Midwife and Lecturer, with an interest in the impact of intervention and complexity on birth.
-She's the Course Leader for the MSc Women’s and Children’s Health.
+Louise is an experienced midwife and lecturer, with an interest in the impact of intervention and complexity on birth.

 Louise qualified as a midwife in 1997 from City University, and worked in a variety of midwifery roles in NHS practice.
-She joined Anglia Ruskin University in March 2005 and has been the module leader for a number of Midwifery modules, including modules that cover obstetric and medical complexities and emergencies in childbirth, at both Undergraduate and Master’s level.
-She has also developed two online learning modules on 'Substance Misusing Parents' and 'Antenatal and Newborn Screening'.
+She joined Anglia Ruskin University in March 2005 and has held a range of roles including Deputy Head of School for Adult Nursing, Deputy Head of Department for Midwifery, Child and Community Nursing, as well as being the module leader for a number of midwifery modules, covering obstetric and medical complexities and emergencies in childbirth, at both undergraduate and Masters level.
 Louise is particularly interested in the promotion of normal birth for women with complex needs, and the impact of interventions on childbirth.

 Jenkins, L., 2014.
 Managing Shoulder Dystocia: understanding and applying RCOG guidance.
 British Journal of Midwifery 22 (5), 318-324.